EmilStenstrom/django-components/README.md

 # Release notes

+*Version 0.26* changes the syntax for `{% slot %}` tags.
+From now on, we separate defining a slot (`{% slot %}`) from filling a slot with content (`{% fill %}`).
+This means you will likely need to change a lot of slot tags to fill.
+We understand this is annoying, but it's the only way we can get support for nested slots that fill in other slots, which is a very nice feature to have access to.
+Hoping that this will feel worth it!

 *Version 0.22* starts autoimporting all files inside components subdirectores, to simplify setup.
 An existing project might start to get AlreadyRegistered-errors because of this.
 To solve this, either remove your custom loading of components, or set "autodiscover": False in settings.COMPONENTS.

 *Version 0.17* renames `Component.context` and `Component.template` to `get_context_data` and `get_template_name`.
 The old methods still work, but emit a deprecation warning.
 This change was done to sync naming with Django's class based views, and make using django-components more familiar to Django users. `Component.context` and `Component.template` will be removed when version 1.0 is released.